mcous/decoy/docs/why.md

 -   Not geared towards mimicking the type annotations of your actual interfaces
 -   Geared towards call-then-assert-called test patterns

-At its core, Decoy uses test fakes that stripped down, slightly more opinionated versions of `Mock` that are designed to work with type annotations.
+At its core, Decoy uses test fakes that are stripped down, slightly more opinionated versions of `Mock` that are designed to work with type annotations.

 [unittest.mock]: https://docs.python.org/3/library/unittest.mock.html